sonata-nfv/son-install/README.md

 ## Usage

 The structure of 'son-install' is flexible enough to:
-* deploy and manage a single service or application to an existing machine - designated by 'method 1'
+* deploy and manage a single service or application to an existing machine
-* deploy, manage, upgrade, destroy a complex distributed platform - designated by 'method 2'
+* deploy, manage, upgrade, destroy a complex distributed platform

-### Method 1 - deploying to an existing machine
+### Deploying to LOCAL machine

+#### Pre-configuration

+1. The SP database passwords are now encrypted, so you MUST create an external file "~/.ssh/.vault_pass" with the default "sonata" password

+2. You able to customize your environment by changing the SP defaults file: "roles/sp/defaults/main.yml" - eg:

+pop: alabs
+proj: demo
+distro: xenial
+# Docker network segment
+docker_network_name: son-sp
+# SONATA 5G NFV SP development/latest version
+sp_ver: dev
+domain_name: sonata-nfv.eu
+fqdn: "{{ plat }}.{{ pop }}.{{ domain_name }}"
+# SP user
+sp_user: sonata
+sp_pass: "_passwd_hash_"

+#### Deployment

 A quick way to deploy SONATA 5G NFV SP to the local machine is: